baxpick/cpctelera_example/README.md

 This repository provides a way to create a Docker-based build environment for [CPCtelera](https://github.com/lronaldo/cpctelera), a C development framework for the Amstrad CPC home computer.

-The primary goal is to offer a consistent and isolated build environment that works across different host operating systems, including native support for both x86_64 (amd64) and aarch64 (arm64) architectures via a multi-architecture Docker image.
+The primary goal is to offer a consistent, isolated and minimal build environment that works across different host operating systems, including native support for both x86_64 (amd64) and aarch64 (arm64) architectures via a multi-architecture Docker image.

-This example focuses on building the `platformClimber` game, originally found in the CPCtelera examples, but the Docker image can be used to build other CPCtelera projects.
+## Thanks

+Everyone mentioned in [AUTHORS.md](AUTHORS.md) - thank you!

+Special thanks go to Geco for providing Enterprise [port](docker/cpctelera_enterprise.patch) of cpctelera, [loader.asm](docker/enterprise/loader.asm) and support.

 ## Prerequisites